-- 1. Week 5A Monday 23rd May 2022 THRIVE time Subject Selection Booklets released to students - 2.
-Week 6B Monday 30th May 2022 THRIVE time Q & A session with leading teachers about subject choices available and the process involved. - 3.
-Week 6B Thursday 2nd June 2022 Year 9 2023 Subject Selection Information Evening with parents and students at the College from 5.00- 6.00pm.
-This will consist of an informative presentation and all Heads of Departments will be present in the evening for any questions, clarifications or advice.
+Subject Selection Booklets released to students Booklets can be found on the Year 8 Homeroom Canvas page.
+Year 9 2024 Subject Selection Information Evening with parents and students at the College from 5.00- 6.00pm.
+This will consist of an informative presentation and all Heads of Departments will be present in the evening for any questions, clarification or advice.
+Subject Selection Survey Opens Students will receive an email with a link to complete their subject selection online.
+Students will make their subject choices by indicating their two preferred electives and then four reserve subjects.
+They will do this by ranking these subjects in order of preference .

-Student Subject Selection Process

-Step 1

-Students will receive an email on Week 7A on Monday 6th June 2022 during THRIVE time with a link to complete their subject selection online.
-Students will make their subject choices by indicating their two preferred electives and then a number of reserve subjects.
-They will do this by ranking these subjects in order of preference.
 It is extremely important that students list the subjects in order of preference, rather than just listing them in any order.
-If your child is absent during THRIVE time in Week 7 on Monday 6th June 2022 during THRIVE time, they will need to complete this form via email by Friday 10th June 2022.
+Subject Selection Survey Closes Students are asked to finalise their preferences for subject combinations.
 The homeroom teacher or Year Coordinator will be able to assist in this process if required.

-Step 2

-Subject lines are established using student choices.

-Step 3 - Subject Confirmation

-Students will meet with a panel of staff in Term 2 Week 8/9 to review their subject choices and confirm a final selection.
+Subject Confirmation Subject lines are established using student choices and students will receive an email with their allocated electives.
+Students will meet with a panel of staff (if required) to review their subject choices and confirm a final selection.
 Students have an opportunity to either accept the electives offered or change their original selection from the published subject lines.
+Subjects Finalised Year 8 students and parents sign off on final subject selections for Year 9 2024.

-Changing subjects
+Changing Subjects

 Once the above timeline is complete, students will still be able to make changes to their subject selections if required.
 Students may change their minds once the Year 9 course is underway.
-It may be possible to change elective choices within Weeks 1-4 of Term 1 2023, but not later than week 4.
+It may be possible to change elective choices within Weeks 1-4 of Term 1 2024, but not later than Friday in Week 4.
 This will be handled on a case-by-case basis.